How to clean hearing aids

 Cleaning BTE hearing aids

 With BTE hearing aids, both the mould and the tube should be cleaned regularly – not the hearing aid device itself.
-To clean the ear mould and tube, simply detach the tubing and mould from the electronic hearing aid unit.
-Be sure to put the hearing aid unit in a dry, safe place while you concentrate on cleaning the mould and tubing.
-Once removed, soak the mould and tubing in warm soapy water for 10-15 minutes.
-You should then run it under the tap, ensuring the centre of the tube is thoroughly rinsed.
-Wipe the mould and tubing with a dry cloth or tissue and then leave them to completely dry out naturally overnight before using them again.
-You can also use an air puffer tool to aid the removal of excess moisture from within the tubing if required.
+To clean the ear mould and tube, simply detach the tubing and mould from the hearing aid device (the part that sits behind the ear).
+Put the hearing aid device in a dry, safe place whilst you clean the mould and tubing.

 TOP TIP: Do not blow through the tubing as your breath is moist, so it will simply add moisture back into the tubing.

-Cleaning RITE and ITE hearing aids
+Cleaning RIC and ITE hearing aids

 When to seek advice